Your emotional wellbeing

 - Do something you enjoy every day

-If you need more guidance and support, call Diabetes NSW & ACT on 1300 342 238 or visit a diabetes educator, your GP or your local community health centre.
+For guidance and support, call Diabetes NSW & ACT on 1300 342 238 or visit a diabetes educator, your GP or your local community health centre.